Edem2326/CIPHR-FISH/README.md

 3. Load/Read the reference binary/mask images (E.g. Acav_train_M2_new_BW, Aver1_train_M2_new_BW,....).

-4.Use this code to extract the foreground pixel information into an array and add the label.
+4.Use this code to extract the foreground pixels intensity information.

 [build_training_set.m](/build_training_set.m) - a function for extracting and saving all your training data set and compiling it not a single table/matrix for model training.

 5. Extract and store the pixel information into a table and add the labels (E.g. AcavT, Aver1T...).

-6. The output table (predictors and 10 unique classes) is exported and saved into a separate output folder in the directory as a .csv file.
+6. The output table (82 predictors and 10 unique classes) will be exported and saved into a separate output folder in the directory as a .csv file.

 #### B. Model generation
-7. Upload the training dataset (reference) into your workspace.
+7. Upload the training dataset (reference) into your MATLAB workspace.

-8. In the app menu, select classification learner app.
+8. In the app menu, select the classification learner app.

 9. Upload the training dataset into the classification learner app.